esb580/audio/README.md

     - You should now see "System" in Jack Connections

 - Start up Guitarix
+  - Take Picture to show defaults in case it gets screwed up.
   - Make the same connections shown in my picture between gx_head_amp, gx_head_fx, and system.
   - You should be able to play through the amp at this point.